KalinNonchev/eth_thesis_template/README.md

 # eth_thesis_template
-Thesis template for Department of Compute Science, ETH Zurich
+Thesis template for Department of Computer Science, ETH Zurich

 The primary file to access is located at ```latex/main.tex```.
 Upon execution, it will automatically reference and include the content from various sections stored in the ```latex/tex/``` files, which collectively make up the thesis.